samuelpietri/samuelpietri.github.io/_projects/Chrysalis.md

 <div class="caption">
    Chrysalis - Chrysalis Album
 </div>
-Between the end of 2021 and the beginning of 2022 I had the possibility to work with sound designer and composer Riccardo Bazzoni to create the visual exeperience surround the entire composition.
-Here's the official teaser anticipating the public release of **[Chrysalis](https://chrysalisband.bandcamp.com/)**.
+Chrysalis is an audiovisual piece that embodies transformation, resonating with the delicate yet powerful metamorphic phase of the butterfly.
+As both the title track and the conceptual core of the album, the work explores a state of flux—where form is neither fixed nor fully realized, but suspended in the tension of becoming.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">